Concept Deep Interview #02|Empathy with Mingei

 Watari

-Not having a mark doesn't mean I'm anti-mass production, and I don't think it's unnecessary.
-Recently, there are many brands that have small marks on them.
+No mark does not mean anti-mass production, and I don't think it's unnecessary.
+Recently, there are many brands that have small marks.

 Egawa